punithmadaiahkumar/Data-Science-Python/12. Random-Forest/README.md

 # Random-Forest

-# Company Data
+## Company Data:
-About the data:
+Discription about the data:
 Let’s consider a Company dataset with around 10 variables and 400 records.
 The attributes are as follows:
  Sales -- Unit sales (in thousands) at each location